vqns/lite-xl-snippets/docs.md

 	according to these rules;
 * anything else: `tostring()`.

-The table wrapper is optional and the value may be directly inserted into the snippet's nodes.
+The table wrapper is optional, and the value may be directly inserted into the snippet's nodes.

 This means that the following three arrays are equivalent: